What is Break-even Point?

 Factors that Increase a Company’s Break-even Point

-It is important to calculate a company’s break-even point in order to know their least target to cover their production expenses.
+It is important to calculate a company’s break-even point in order to know their minimum target to cover their production expenses.
 However, there are times when BEP increases or decreases, depending on certain factors.
 Here are some of the factors:

 1. Increase in customer sales